thomaskeggin/gen3sis_sandbox/readme.md

 ### Initialisation

-This part took me the longest time to figure out.
+This part took me the longest to figure out.
 It determines the starting conditions of your simulation and is very flexible!

-- **initial_abundance**: the starting abundance for both newly colonised cells and those occupied at the beginning of the simulation.
+- **initial_abundance**: the starting abundance for both newly colonised cells during the simulation, and those occupied at the beginning of the simulation.

 - **create_ancestor_species**: this is a function that determines the starting species in the simulation.